Rensvandeschoot/Tutorials/R/R-regression-bayesian--using-brms-.md

 This tutorial expects:

 - Installation of [STAN](https://mc-stan.org/users/interfaces/rstan) and [Rtools](https://cran.r-project.org/bin/windows/Rtools).
 For more information please see https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started
 - Installation of R packages `rstan`, and `brms`.
-This tutorial was made using Blavaan version 2.8.0 and Lavaan version 0.6.3 in R version 3.6.0
+This tutorial was made using brms version 2.8.0 in R version 3.6.0
 - Basic knowledge of hypothesis testing
 - Basic knowledge of correlation and regression
 - Basic knowledge of [Bayesian](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/) inference